gubazzs/Prompt-Tetris/README.md

 ## Game

 The game literalliy runs here.
-In this class, the keys move and rotation the pieces, using the `Keyboard` libary t, get the piaces down, and summon others pieces
+In this class, the keys move and rotation the pieces, using the `Keyboard` libary, get the piaces down, and summon others pieces.
-This part of the code, is a multiprocessing, reciving a lambda with a `insert()` function that move and rotation the objects pieces
+This part of the code, is a multiprocessing, reciving a lambda with a `insert()` function that move and rotation the objects pieces.
 `keyboard.add_hotkey('KEY', lambda: insert('TYPE'))`